NeoVertex1/blog/paper/paper.md

 With help of Machine Learning we are able to approximate the optimal radius of these fractals, which reveals singularity approximation and attractors.

 The image show the optimal radius of the MIS that reveals a machine like sctructure.
-The structure is often be refeared as attractor or dynamic attractor in this case.
+The structure is often refeared as attractor or dynamic attractor in this case.

 ![optimal_radius](images/optimal_radius_attractors.png)